BluePawDev/node-express-router-basics/README.md

 - Open 'localhost:5678'
 - Should see in browser "I came from the server!"
 - Should see "base URL hit" in the terminal

+- CRTL + C ---> stops server (NOT CMD + C)

+- Add node_modules to .gitignore

+### Respond with HTML:
+- create "views" folder
+- create 'index.html' within this folder
+- put some HTML in there